 Parallel computation softwareI have gotten interested in parallel computing issues related to Monte Carlo algorithms.
 I have written a simple, general-purpose program jpar.c for use in running a number of different commands (e.g. on different computers), and then computing a weighted average of the results.
 I also wrote some associated programs unifavr.c, normalmc.c, and james.c, designed to be run in conjunction with jpar.c, simultaneously on many different computers.
 All of these programs are licensed for general use according to the GNU General Public License.
 They were written in conjunction with my research paper Parallel computing and Monte Carlo algorithms.

-Other research-related softwareIn addition to my Markov chain simulation applets, I have written various C and Mathematica programs for my research, including the program combin.c in connection with this research paper, and the program backmet.c in connection with this research paper.
+Other research-related softwareIn addition to my Markov chain simulation applets, I have written various C and Mathematica programs for my research, including a computer-vision applet related to this research paper, the program combin.c in connection with this research paper, and the program backmet.c in connection with this research paper.

 GNU/Linux system administrationI am now the primary system administrator for the GNU/Linux computer markov.utstat.toronto.edu, and also run the domain probability.ca.
 (I have also at times been somewhat involved with administering our departmental computing.)
 As a result, I have learned a lot about UNIX systems, and about administering multi-user computer environments.
 I have benefited from lots of help from Alan J Rosenthal.
 See also a D-Link Router fix, a MySqlDump Version fix, and a Red Hat timezone fix.

 Free SoftwareI am a big believer in free software, i.e. software that comes with free, publicly-available, modifiable source code.
 I am proud to be an associate member of the Free Software Foundation (why don't you join too!).
 I work almost exclusively with the open-source GNU/Linux operating system (check out this Toronto Linux retail store and this Ottawa Linux store), and with open-source software (e.g. C and TeX).
 I release software under the GNU General Public License (and encourage others to do the same).
-I also host the Canadian CRAN mirror (see my R functions), and am a supporting member of The R Foundation.
+I also used to host the Canadian CRAN mirror (see my R functions and R info), and am a supporting member of The R Foundation.

 "jcal" -- a simple calendar programI wrote a program jcal.c, and associated documentation jcal.doc, licensed for general use according to the GNU General Public License.
 This program is a simple, convenient, easy-to-use, plain-text calendar program for keeping track of appointments.
 It may be compiled on virtually any unix-based machine, or run from utstat.toronto.edu or math.toronto.edu by typing~jeff/jcal(i.e., "tilde jeff slash jcal") at the usual unix prompt.
 [Alternatively, type "/u/jeff/jcal" on utstat, or "/usr/people/jeff/jcal" on math.]
 Give it a try!